rmce389/palindrome-inspector/README.md

 -  Maven
 - The database is MongoDB Atlas.
 Access has been allowed for 1 week.
 Please contact me if there are any issues.

+Assume that a palindrome record is tied to a user. jbloggs with the text 'civic' is different to a jdoe with the text 'civic', and so retrieval of a record requires a username and text.

 To run, execute `build.sh` script found in the project directory.
 Tests can be executed with ```mvn test```.